adi-dev-vikram/IoT_botnet_inspect_detect/README.md

 In future the app would take input as pcap file or genrate pcap files, then convert them into CSV files and perform classification.

-Checkout the web app here : https://net-inspect.herokuapp.com/
+Checkout the web app here : https://net-inspect.herokuapp.com/ The web app curently only supports statistical analysis of traffic in pcap file.
+We are working on pcap->csv conversion and subsequent botnet detection capability.

+Please cite this repo if you are planning on using this code.
+Please only use for academic purposes.

 ## Requirements:
 * IPython notebook (Colab)